 The present gate was rebuilt, with its characteristic Ghibelline battlements, by Pope Alexander VI Borgia in 1498 and it marks the beginning of Via della Lungara.

 4. Villa Farnesina and Palazzo Corsini

 Currently, Palazzo Corsini houses the library of the Royal Academy of the Lincei and the Gallery of Ancient Art, consisting of the Corsini collection with some works on display made by various renowned artists including Beato Angelico and Caravaggio (ticket entrance: 12 euros).

 Right behind Palazzo Corsini, there is the big Botanical Garden of Rome, an oasis with more than 7000 plant species.

 5. Via Della Scala, Vicolo del Cinque and Via del Moro

 Going back to Porta Settimiana, we keep walking along Via Della Scala and Piazza Della Scala with its coloured houses, then we turn on the left taking Vicolo del Cinque that owes its name from the building owned by the ancient noble Roman family of the “del Cinque” located at the corner with via del Moro.

 In the evenings, this street is vibrant, with busy restaurants overflowing into the street.
 At the end of this narrow street, we turn right walking along Via del Moro, dotted with buildings in various architectural styles from the medieval period to the 17th century through to the Renaissance.

 6. Piazza Santa Maria in Trastevere

-At the corner where Caffè del Moro is located, we turn right walking on Via della Pelliccia where are preserved old medieval houses of considerable importance.
-Then, we turn left on Vicolo del Piede, a tiny narrow street with plants scaling the walls of the homes and finally we arrive at the most beautiful spots of Trastevere: Santa Maria in Trastevere square (pic n.
-1).
+At the corner where Caffè del Moro is located, we turn right walking on Via Della Pelliccia where are preserved old medieval houses of considerable importance.
+Then, we turn left on Vicolo del Piede, a tiny narrow street with plants scaling the walls of the homes and finally we arrive at the most beautiful spots of Trastevere: Santa Maria in Trastevere square (pic of the cover).

 The square is the beating heart of Trastevere with its various markets, musical and cultural and above all its charming night atmosphere with bustling cafes and restaurants.